Riversdale Surgery GDPR Privacy Statement & Access to Medical Records

 It is possible to arrange a telephone consultation with our doctors.
 You can do this by speaking to the receptionist and she will take your details and book a telephone consultation with the doctor for you.

 Violent or Abusive Behaviour

-We take seriously any threatening, abusive or violent behaviour against any of our staff or patients.
-If a patient is violent or abusive, they will be warned to stop their behaviour.
+We take seriously any threatening, abusive or violent behavior against any of our staff or patients.
+If a patient is violent or abusive, they will be warned to stop their behavior.
 If they persist, we may exercise our right to take action to have them removed, immediately if necessary, from our list of patients.